Beyond the Final Actor: Modeling the Dual Roles of Creator and Editor for Fine-Grained LLM-Generated Text Detection

 \textbf{Baselines.} Since there is no task-specific method specifically designed for this 4-class setting, we establish baselines by adapting methods originally designed for two-/three-class settings.
-For a reasonable comparison, we cover 12 learning-based or metric-based methods and tailor them to the fine-grained setting (More details in \Apdxref{sec:baseline_details}): \begin{itemize} \item \textbf{Learning-based Methods:} We include RoBERTa~\cite{openai-roberta-d}, RoBERTa-DANN~\citep{abassy-etal-2024-llm}, CoCo~\cite{liu-etal-2023-coco}, DeTeCtive~\citep{guo2024detective}, and LF-Motifs~\citep{kim-etal-2024-mfidf} and increase the number of entries of the classification head (\ie, the fully connected layer) from 2 to 4.
-The selected baselines share designs similar to our method: CoCo and LF-Motifs also consider discourse information, and DeTeCtive adopts contrastive learning. \item \textbf{Metric-based Methods:} We include Binoculars~\citep{hans2024binoculars}, Fast-DetectGPT (F-DetectGPT;~\citealp{fastdetectgpt}), and TDT~\citep{west2025tdt}, which typically produce scalars as predictions and thus are hard to directly extend to multi-class scenarios.
-Here, we conduct necessary modifications to obtain features via these methods by extracting the last-layer representation and appending a lightweight learnable MLP for four-class prediction. \end{itemize}
+For a reasonable comparison, we cover 12 learning-based or metric-based methods and tailor them to the fine-grained setting (More details in \Apdxref{sec:baseline_details}):

+For learning-based methods, we include RoBERTa~\cite{openai-roberta-d}, RoBERTa-DANN~\citep{abassy-etal-2024-llm}, CoCo~\cite{liu-etal-2023-coco}, DeTeCtive~\citep{guo2024detective}, and LF-Motifs~\citep{kim-etal-2024-mfidf}.
+For all methods, we increase the number of entries in the classification head (\ie, the fully connected layer) from 2 to 4.
+CoCo and LF-Motifs incorporate discourse information, while DeTeCtive adopts contrastive learning, which is similar to our method in design.

+For metric-based methods, we include Binoculars~\citep{hans2024binoculars}, Fast-DetectGPT (F-DetectGPT;~\citealp{fastdetectgpt}), and TDT~\citep{west2025tdt}, which typically produce scalars as predictions and thus are hard to directly extend to multi-class scenarios.
+Here, we conduct necessary modifications to obtain features via these methods by extracting the last-layer representation and appending a learnable MLP for four-class prediction.

 \textbf{Implementation Details.} For RACE, we use RoBERTa-base~\cite{roberta} as the backbone and only fine-tune the last layer while keeping the preceding layers frozen.
 The extracted features are projected to a dimension of 128 to initialize node features.
 The graph component consists of an RGCN with $L=2$ layers, a hidden dimension of 512, and 10 bases for parameter regularization.
 The temperature $\tau$ is 0.07 for supervised contrastive loss.
 We select the best validation checkpoint for testing.
 All experiments were conducted on a single NVIDIA RTX 4090 GPU.